 The Home Office calls raids “immigration control” but in reality they function as tools of fear: groups of officers turning up at workplaces and homes with no warning, relying on the fact that many people don’t know their rights, and using intimidation to create panic.
 Raids overwhelmingly hit low-wage sectors such as car washes, takeaways, nail bars and increasingly delivery drivers and other gig-economy workers deepening existing inequality and making it easier for employers and agencies to exploit workers who are already being denied basic rights and security.
 You can see the contradiction in the latest national figures.
 In 2025 there were 12,791 workplace raids and 8,971 arrests, yet only 1,087 removals.
 That means barely 12% of arrests ended in removal.
 Even as raids and arrests increase, the Home Office is not “fixing” anything but it is escalating intimidation.

 From the start, our approach to resisting immigration raids has been practical and rooted in community care.
 Twice a month, we have been doing outreach across Leeds speaking with local businesses about their rights and sharing simple anti-raids guidance for owners, workers and customers.
-We also run community events and collaborate with other local groups so that if Immigration Enforcement turns up, no one is left isolated.
-Raids are designed to create shame, isolation and fear so we try to replace that with knowledge, connection and support.
+We make regular Freedom of Information requests to the Home Office which help us to monitor which areas are most impacted by immigration raids and changing patterns in the city.
+We also run community events and collaborate with other local groups.
+Our hope is that more people understand what raids look like and what their rights are so communities can better protect each other.
+Raids are designed to create shame, isolation and fear so through outreach we try to interrupt that with knowledge, connection and solidarity.

 In the time we’ve been around, we have physically intervened in raids when we could.
 But we don’t romanticise those moments.
 They are frightening and destabilising – not just for the person targeted, but for co-workers, customers, neighbours, family, housemates and children.
-But they have also shown us what solidarity looks like in real life: translating, calmly asking questions, witnessing safely, and making sure people aren’t left alone afterwards.
+When our communities do use their bodies to block vans it is a very visceral reminder of how deeply we can care for one another, and how far people will go to protect each other in the face of state violence and government-sanctioned abduction and detention.

-We believe our real power lies in consistency: the everyday work of building relationships, sharing clear rights information, and taking small practical actions that add up so communities feel more prepared, more connected, and less easily intimidated and so no one is left to face enforcement alone.
-Moments like Kenmure Street in May 2021 don’t happen by accident – they’re only possible because of years of quiet groundwork building trust and connection.
+But it’s only one form of solidarity and it’s important to reiterate that it isn’t the only way to resist.
+We can’t depend on heroic moments to dismantle an oppressive system.
+It takes many roles sustained over time.
+We believe our power lies in consistency and the everyday work of building relationships, sharing clear rights information, and taking small practical actions that add up so we hope, that communities feel more prepared, less easily intimidated and more confident to assert their rights.
+Beautiful moments of collective resistance like Kenmure Street in May 2021 don’t happen by accident – they’re only possible because of years of quiet groundwork building trust and connection.
+For us this has been through consistent community outreach.

 That groundwork is also how we sustain our energy as a community.
-It’s where we look after each other, share the load, and stay connected enough to keep showing up over the long term, not just in moments of crisis.
+It’s where we look after each other, share the load, and stay connected with our values and to each other.
+It’s how we keep showing up over the long term, even when the fight feels hopeless and we’re exhausted.
+We believe that this is how we sustain, how we grow, and how we build a movement.

-We want the public to see raids for what they are: a deliberate strategy of fear that divides neighbours and distracts from the real causes of hardship.
-Raids sit within the Hostile Environment and within capitalism both of which push us towards disconnection and competition, instead of care and shared protection.
-Our response is the opposite.
-We aim to build connection, trust and community, so people aren’t isolated when enforcement shows up.
-And it matters to remember that migration isn’t an exception or a threat – it’s part of the fabric of life, shaping our histories, our food, our music, fashion, architecture, our families, friends and love stories and the communities we build together.
+We want the public to see raids for what they are, which is a deliberate strategy of fear that divides neighbours and distracts from the real causes of hardship (structural inequality, underfunded services, privatisation, insecure work, systemic racism, punitive welfare system and political choices that reward wealth… to name a few.)
+Raids sit within the Hostile Environment and within capitalism, both of which push us towards disconnection and competition instead of care and shared protection.
+Our response is the opposite – we aim to build connection and trust.
+It matters to remember that migration isn’t an exception or a threat but it’s part of the fabric of life, shaping our histories, our food, our music, fashion, architecture, our families, friends and love stories and the communities we build together.
+Staying connected is what makes resistance possible.

 A good first step is to learn more.
 Watch our video on how to spot and resist a raid, and what community protection can look like through know-your-rights outreach and connection.
 You can also find resources, guidance and your local group on the Anti-Raids Network website.
 And honestly one of the most powerful places to start is close to home with a conversation with your neighbours, coworkers, local shops, or community groups.